Timeline

 2009

-Nominated for a Grammy Award for Best Classical Album for the critically acclaimed recording of Bernstein’s Mass
+• Recording of Bernstein’s Mass nominated for a Grammy Award for Best Classical Album

 2008